GoogleChrome/chrome-extensions-samples/api-samples/omnibox/new-tab-search/README.md

 # chrome.omnibox

-This sample demonstrates using the `"omnibox"` manifest key and API to create a keyword that opens up a browser search in a new tab.
+This sample demonstrates the `"omnibox"` manifest key and API by creating a keyword that opens up a browser search in a new tab.

 ## Overview